liberland/laws/drafting/drafts/referendum-law.md

 #### Section 3

-The Congress can collectively submit a Proposal in the system, which the system will give the origin of "Congress".
+The Congress can collectively submit a Proposal in the system, which system will give the origin of "Congress".
 There are two forms of a Congress Origin Proposal:

 a) where the entire Congress makes an unanimous decision to make this Proposal, registered as Unanimous Proposal; or

-b) where a simple majority in the Congress makes the Proposal.
+b) where a simple majority in Congress makes the Proposal.

 ### Article 7: Endorsement